VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-3/README.md

   <img src="Hol2.png" width="600" height="700">
 </p>

-This was then verified by quick google searches.
+This was then verified by a few google searches.

 ---